jamesmcleish/MNIST-number-guesser/README.md

 </ul>

 <h2>Contributing</h2>
 <p>Contributions are welcome!
-If you encounter any bugs or have suggestions for additional features, please open an issue or submit a pull request.
-Make sure to follow the project's code style and guidelines.</p>
+Any suggestions for increasing accuracy on this board are welcome.
+Fork and open a pull request if you wish.</p>

 <h2>License</h2>
 <p>MIT</p>